jjpickering10/CI-MS4-DragonEggWoodturning/README.md

 - Has a search feature to search blogs based on title and body of the blogs.
 - Full blog page displays comments and a liked thumb along with the blog post itself.
 - Logged in users can like and unlike a post.
 Which is displayed by filling out the thumb icon if they have liked it.
+- Like count for blog post is updated with each like/unlike.
 - Logged in users can comment on a post.
 They can edit and delete their comment also.

 **Products page**